Manhattan, New York Property Historical Price Trends

 Median price

-Graph above shows the historical median price of a Manhattan condo/coop increasing from $239,000 in 1997 to $1.25 million in Q2’2022, the new record.
-In Q4’2022, the median price dropped to $1.10 million.
-Q3 and Q4 reflected the effects of inflation-driven higher interest rates and this battered the property market.
-While the graph shows the blended average of condo/coop, the median price of a Manhattan condo in Q4’2022 was $1.65 million.
+Graph above shows the historical median price of a Manhattan condo/coop increasing from $239,000 in 1997 to $1.115 million in Q3’2024.
+While the graph shows the blended average of condo/coop, the median price of a Manhattan condo in Q3’2024 was $1.615 million.

 Deal Example: Investor client’s prewar West Village condo with high ceilings, amazing open views and prewar charm.
 These wow factors are highly appealing to potential tenants.